cloudfoundry-samples/cf-ex-drupal/README.md

 1. Edit `htdocs/sites/default/settings.php` and change the `drupal_hash_salt`.
 This should be unique for every installation.
 Optionally edit any other settings, however you do *not* need to edit the database configuration.
 The file included with this example will automatically pull that information from `VCAP_SERVICES`.

-2. Edit `manifest.yml` and change `change-this-hostname-in-manifest-yml` to anything you'd like.
-If after pushing you get an error that `The route <your-host-name>.app.cloud.gov is already in use`, this value is the one to change.

-3. Push the app to cloud.gov.
+2. Push the app to cloud.gov.

     ```bash
-    cf push
+    cf push --random-route
     ```

 1. On your first push, you'll need to access the install script.
-It'll be `http://<your-host-name>.app.cloud.gov/install.php`.
+It'll be `http://<the-'urls'-value-the-command-line-just-confirmed>/install.php`.
+(The `urls` value will end with `.app.cloud.gov`.)
 Follow instructions there to complete the install.
 After it's done, you'll be all set.

 ### How It Works